Skip to main content

 4

-Click Add Condition to add additional WHEN clauses.
-Conditions are evaluated in order from top to bottom.
+Click Add case to add additional conditions.
+Cases are evaluated in order from top to bottom.

 5

-At the bottom, set the ELSE value - returned when no conditions match.
+Check Default Case (ELSE) at the bottom and enter the fallback value returned when no conditions match.

-Always provide an ELSE value, especially for required fields.
+Always provide a default case, especially for required fields.
 Without it, unmatched records will be null.

 Available Operators in CASE